Horizon Psychiatry

 Woman Covering Her Face With Her Hands

 I spent many years as both a professional caregiver and an unpaid one, functioning in survival mode, depleting my reserves over and over.
-Taking care of another person’s needs is exhausting in every way: physically, emotionally, and mentally.
 After an accumulation of too many low days over weeks, months, and years, I finally recognized that I was giving too much to others, and not enough to myself.
 I was burnt out.
 It was difficult for me to seek out support because I had internalized that putting my needs first was ‘selfish.’
 I had to learn that my ability to best care for others was directly correlated to the care I first showed myself.
-To care well for another, we must first begin to care well for ourselves.

 In this 3-step caregiver support program, I help you learn to do just that.